Home Based Food Businesses

 How to apply

-If you are operating from a domestic kitchen preparing food for sale at markets such as jams, cakes, biscuits etc please completed this form Food Business Registration Form(PDF, 259KB)
+If you are operating from a domestic kitchen preparing food for sale at markets such as jams, cakes, biscuits etc please complete the Registered Premises Commencement/Change of Premises Registration form below.

 If you are operating a domestic kitchen providing home based foods for bed and breakfast accommodation, home-based child care or home-based catering etc you must obtain development consent to operate the food business this also includes commercial kitchens.